at-pi/PET-Finder-bootstrap-frontend-php-mysql/README.md

 A simple website to find lost pets and get information about pets you're planning to have

 ***INTRODUCTION***
-Pet-Finder is the web project which is developed in the fomr of a website.
-The website uses the siple php-mysql combination for it's working. languages used HTML-CSS-Bootstrap-PHP-MYsql-Javascript-Jquery.
+Pet-Finder is the web project which is developed in the form of a website.
+The website uses the simple php-mysql combination for it's working. languages used HTML-CSS-Bootstrap-PHP-MYsql-Javascript-Jquery.
 ******

 ***Software-Requirements***